ZenKnight07/waiterist/README.md

-# 🍽️ Waiter Assistant (KOT Generator)
+# Waiter Assistant

-A futuristic, offline-ready **Waiter Order Management & Kitchen Order Ticket (KOT) system** built with pure HTML, CSS, and JavaScript.
+A offline **Waiter - Order Management & Kitchen Order Ticket (KOT) system** built with pure HTML, CSS, and JavaScript.

-Designed for restaurants and cafes to manage tables, take orders, and generate printable kitchen tickets in a fast, cyberpunk-style interface.
+Designed for restaurants and cafes to manage tables, take orders, and generate printable kitchen tickets in a fast interface.

 ---